 But after looking at all the available evidence, and filtering out all the hearsay and gossip and embellishment, the widely accepted narrative falls apart and a very different story emerges.

-This is my attempt to uncover what actually happened.
+This is my attempt to uncover what really happened.

 In 1989, Kriangkrai Techamong from Lampang in northern Thailand was working in Riyadh as a cleaner and janitor at the palace of Prince Faisal bin Fahd, one of the most powerful and wealthy men in the kingdom, the eldest son of King Fahd.
 Prince Faisal and his wife Munira bint Sultan bin Abdulaziz were avid collectors of rare gems and antique jewellery.

 The life of migrant workers in the Gulf states is miserable even today — they have to work relentlessly and are treated appallingly.
 Domestic work in the Gulf kingdoms is probably the biggest slave market in the world in the 21st century, rivalled only by the enslavement of impoverished workers on ships and fishing boats around the globe.